top of page

 5. Make an Action Plan

-For each material issue, decide:
+For each material issue identified, outline:

-• What you want to achieve (your goal)
+• What you want to achieve (goal)

 • Who will be responsible